STA220-V26/project-amal-and-roshinie/README.md

 ## Introduction
 Mental health disorders and substance use disorders are major public health challenges.
 Social and economic factors — particularly income — may play a significant role in both the development and treatment of these conditions.

----
+Income is widely used in epidemiological research as a proxy for socioeconomic status, reflecting access to resources, living conditions, and overall quality of life.
+We therefore focus on income as our primary socioeconomic indicator to explore its association with anxiety and addiction in this patient population.

 ## Data Overview
 This project uses the following datasets from the STA220 course (synthetic US health data):